HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 In Kubernetes, this synchronization is managed through a database table named `INVALIDATION_TABLE`.

-By default, the `INVALIDATION_TABLE` database table resides in the `RELEASE` domain or schema.
-However, in some cases, it may be preferable to store this table in one of the other three domains or schemas, such as `JCR`, `COMMUNITY`, or `CUSTOMIZATION`.
+By default, the `INVALIDATION_TABLE` resides in the `RELEASE` domain or schema.
+In some deployments, it may be preferable to store this table in one of the other domains, such as `JCR`, `COMMUNITY`, or `CUSTOMIZATION`.

 You can change the domain or schema of this table by overriding a property in the `ConfigService.properties` file.
 Apply the change by running a Helm upgrade.